tensorflow/mlir-hlo/stablehlo/docs/spec_draft.md

 in a particular order are packed together into a tensor (e.g. how these elements are aligned, whether they are stored contiguously, etc).

+**Function types** model functions and are referred to in the document using: 1) the full form: `(I1, ..., IN) -> (O1, ..., OM)`, or 2) the short form:
+`function`, where:
+  * `Ii` are types of inputs of the corresponding function.
+  * `Oj` are types of outputs of the corresponding function.
+  * Neither input nor output types can be function types themselves.

+Function types are not first class, i.e. StableHLO doesn't support values of function types.
+Some StableHLO ops can take functions as inputs, but they are never produced as outputs.

 ## Programs

 StableHLO programs consist of functions.
-Each function has operands and results of supported types and a list of ops in static single-assignment (SSA) form which is terminated by a return op which produces the results of the function.
+Each function has inputs and outputs of supported types and a list of ops in static single-assignment (SSA) form which is terminated by a return op which produces the outputs of the function.
-StableHLO ops take operands and produce results.
+StableHLO ops take inputs and produce outputs.

 ```mlir
 ml_program.func @example_func(%arg: tensor<2x3xf32>) -> tensor<2x3xf32> {